mattdibi/redox-keyboard/redox-w/README.md

 ## Firmware

+**Basics**: The Redox keyboard works similarly to the Mitosis keyboard: we have two transmitters responsible for scanning the two matrices, which then transmit the matrix status through the [Gazel protocol](https://developer.nordicsemi.com/nRF5_SDK/nRF51_SDK_v5.x.x/doc/5.2.0/html/a00140.html) to the receiver.
+The receiver is another YJ-14015 which receives the two matrix scans and send it through serial to the Arduino Pro Micro.
+The Pro Micro is responsible for running QMK and converting the bytes received by the YJ-14015 into actual keystrokes.

 Firmware sources available here: [https://github.com/mattdibi/redox-w-firmware](https://github.com/mattdibi/redox-w-firmware).

 You'll need to upload the firmware to the corresponding MCUs as per the following diagram: